mnm-team/p4-sdn/idletimeout/README.md

     }
 ```

-We implemented the support for idle timeout in the `p4utils` library.
+We implemented the support for idle timeout in the `p4utils` library (as of January 2024, the original p4utils library at https://github.com/nsg-ethz/p4-utils/tree/master/p4utils).
 The timeout notifications sent by a switch to the controller are stored in a queue at the controller:
 file `appcore.py`:
 ```
     self.to_noti = queue.Queue() #timeout notification